Staggering nature and two elegant towns

-You will stay in Pavia, in Lombardy, ancient medieval capital and refined university city and you will discover the Certosa, a splendid monumental complex of the fourteenth century.
+You will stay in Pavia, in Lombardy, the ancient medieval capital and refined university city and you will discover the Certosa, a splendid monumental complex of the fourteenth century.

 A legend tells that, in August 1946 the illegally exhumed body of Benito Mussolini was discovered in the Certosa and two Franciscan friars were charged with assisting in the concealment of the body.
-Your entrance to Milan will be along the historic canal of the Naviglio Pavese, where goods were once transported on barges.
+Your entrance into MILAN will be along the historic canal of the Naviglio Pavese, where goods were once transported on barges.
 Finally, you will reach the Darsena, where inhabitants from Milan love to hang out and spend time.
-They gather here especially in the evening, when you can enjoy the aperitif, a lovely ritual which comes right before delicious dinner in one of the many excellent restaurants you can choose from.
+They gather here especially in the evening when you can enjoy the aperitif, a lovely ritual which comes right before delicious dinner in one of the many excellent restaurants you can choose from.
 Five subway lines allow you to reach any area of the city in a few minutes.
-This is the ideal journey for nature lovers but also for those who like lively cities, fun and entertainment: you will experience some of the best Northern Italy has to offer.
+This is the ideal journey for nature lovers but also for those who like lively cities, fun, and entertainment: you will experience some of the best Northern Italy has to offer.

 The daily program of the 8-day tour

 Turin, the first capital of Italy, is a really beautiful city that will surprise you.
-In the past it was well known to host the industrial city seat of Fiat while today it is an important tourist city, full of noble residences, parks, interesting museums etc. It is a modern, refined and well-kept city, with large spaces and lots of green, perfect for a bycicle tour.
+In the past it was well known to host the industrial city seat of Fiat while today it is an important tourist city, full of noble residences, parks, interesting museums, etc. It is a modern, refined and well-kept city, with large spaces and lots of green, perfect for a bicycle tour.
 Turin also boasts lots of nice restaurants and places where to taste excellent cuisine and wines.

-Overnight with breafkast in Turin.
+Overnight with breakfast in Turin.